Coryf65/Advanced/README.md

     | OrderedDict, defaultdict  | Dictionaries with special properties |
     | counter  | Counts distinct values |
     | deque  | Double-ended list object |

+# Advanced Classes

+1. Things you can do with classes in python

+    - Create enumerations

+    - Customize string and byte representations of objects

+    - Define computed and default attributes

+    - Control how objects are logically compared to each other

+    - Give objects numeric-like behavior (addition, subtraction, etc.)